neil7057/beach_hut_society/README.md

     -   Errors are presented as a Flash message below the sub menu and hero image.

 -   #### Log In Testing
-    -   The cursor is automatically positiioned at the start of the first input field.
+    -   The cursor is automatically positioned at the start of the first input field.

     -   Email address and password are validated against the database.